awsdocs/aws-doc-sdk-examples/php/example_code/dynamodb/Readme.md

 - You must have an AWS account, and have your default credentials and AWS Region configured as described in the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide] (https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
-- PHP 7.1 or later
+- PHP 7.1 or later.
-- Composer installed
+- Composer installed.

 ## Additional resources